 In some parts of the country, asbestos is also naturally occurring near the surface of the ground.
 In those locations, excavating the site could release harmful asbestos fibers into the environment.
 The EPA recommends that, when possible, asbestos in soil or in rock should be left alone.

 People who believe they have been exposed to asbestos should report the exposure to their doctors.
 A physician can decide whether an x-ray or lung function test is in order.
 Although the risk of mesothelioma is greater for people exposed to high levels of asbestos, there is no known safe level of exposure.

 Contact Waters Kraus & Paul to Learn More About Filing a Mesothelioma Lawsuit

-If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our mesothelioma lawyers, like Gary Paul and David Bricker in our Los Angeles office, to learn more about how we can assist you and your family with a mesothelioma lawsuit.
+If you (or a loved one) have been diagnosed with mesothelioma, contact us by email or call us at 800.226.9880 to speak with our mesothelioma lawyers, like Gary Paul and Scott Frost in our Los Angeles office, to learn more about how we can assist you and your family with a mesothelioma lawsuit.